All Episodes

 Never even heard of it.

-Uh not till I was with you.
+Not until I was with you.

 Let's see.

-I've I've broadened your eating horizons.
+I've broadened your eating horizons.

-You can always count on cracker barrel.
+You can always count on Cracker Barrel.

-Man, I'm I gotta agree with you.
+Man, I'm I got to agree with you.

-It's pretty it was pretty amazing.
+It's pretty, it was pretty amazing.

 I actually really like the store.

-It's lunch and store.
+It's lunch and dinner.

-Um, like Mary Jane's.
+Like Mary Jane's.

-Remember Mary Jane's and stuff like that, and all these crazy candies that we used to eat as kids.
+Those things are and all these crazy candies that we used to eat as kids.

 At least I did.